 To Attract A Mate

-Males will use their antlers for sparring with each and using their antlers as weapons to other deer to establish their dominance and to compete for and claim the female mate.
+Males use their antlers for sparring with each other.
+They will also use their antlers as weapons to establish their dominance and compete for a female mate.

-They also use the antlers to rub trees to show off their dominance to other males.
-The males with the largest antlers are more likely to achieve the highest fertilization success and more likely to obtain mates due to their dominance and competitiveness.
+They also use antlers to rub against trees to show off their dominance.
+Males with giant antlers are more likely to achieve the highest fertilization success and will obtain mates due to their competitiveness.

-It is unknown whether this is due to the result of the display, male to male fighting, or if this is due to the size and shape of the antler as this changes with some species of deer.
+It is unknown whether this is due to the result of the display, male-to-male fighting, or the antler’s size and shape, as this changes with some species.

-The antlers are useful to protect the deer against predators and other deer.
+The antlers help protect deer against predators and other deer.

-Sometimes when fighting other deer, the antlers can lock themselves together, causing the deer to starve to death.
+Sometimes when fighting other deer, the antlers can lock themselves together, causing them to starve.

-Deer do not eat meat and are herbivores eating fruits, nuts, and acorns when available.
+Deer do not eat meat; herbivores eat fruits, nuts, and acorns.

-The antlers can be used to knock down the fruit from trees.
-They also use their antlers to knock down acorns and nuts when in season.
+The antlers can be used to knock down fruit from trees.
+They also use their antlers to knock down acorns and nuts in season.

-Antlers can get very hot in the summer and can use their antlers in various ways to help them cool down and relax.
+Deer become hot in the summer, so they use their antlers in various ways to help them cool down and relax.

-The antlers can be used by the deer to create depressions in the mud or dirt, allowing them to lie in or roll in to cool down, relax, and to keep insects off.
+Deer use their antlers to create depressions in the mud or dirt, allowing them to lie down, relax, and keep insects off.

 How does A Deer Grow Antlers?

-The antlers grow from two base points on top of the deer’s head.
+The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

-Whilst growing the velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure.
-The velvet contains arteries and veins which are used to feed the nutrients.
+The velvet, a soft tissue, covers the antlers and feeds nutrients to the growing structure.
+The velvet contains arteries and veins, which provide nutrients.

-Testosterone is needed in the body to grow the antlers, and this is why the male deer is generally the only one in the species with the antlers.
+Testosterone is needed to grow antlers, so the male deer with more testosterone is generally the one that produces them.

-Testosterone in male humans plays a huge role in the development of reproductive tissues, and also promotes characteristics such as bone and muscle mass.
+Testosterone in male humans plays a massive role in developing reproductive tissues and promotes bone and muscle mass characteristics.

-The testosterone in the male deer is very similar and plays a key role in the deer being able to find a mate.
+The testosterone in the male deer is very similar and plays a vital role in finding a mate.

 Why do Some Female Deer Grow Antlers?

-Although the male buck produces testosterone, which is essential for antler growth, some female deers produce this as well.
+Although the male buck produces testosterone, essential for antler growth, some female deers have this.

-An antlered doe, although rarely occurs because of an imbalance in the hormones that cause higher levels of testosterone to be present.
-There are also some
+An antlered doe rarely occurs because of an imbalance in the hormones that cause higher testosterone levels.

-Some antlered does turn out to be hermaphrodites having both male and female sex organs, although these are rare with estimates between 1 – 1000 to 1 – 5000 being cited.
+Some antlered does turn out to be hermaphrodites having both male and female sex organs, although these are rare, with estimates between 1 in every 5,000 antlered does.

 These defects are permanent antlers and do not shed like other deers.
-It has been estimated that one female in every 20,000 does have small antlers by the Maryland Department of Natural Resources.
+The Maryland Department of Natural Resources estimates that one female in every 20,000 does have small antlers.

 Which Species of Deer Grow Antlers?

-The deer native to North America all have antlers.
-These two species of deer native to North America are the whitetail deer and mule deer, and a subspecies of the mule deer the Pacific coastal blacktail also grows antlers.
+Deer native to North America all have antlers.
+There are two species of deer native to North America.
+These are the whitetail deer and mule deer.
+There is also a subspecies of the mule deer, the Pacific coastal blacktail, which also grows antlers.

 Are Antlers the same as Horns?

-Horns are composed of the same material as fingernails and hair, keratin on the outside, and inside, they are bone.
+Horns are composed of the same material as fingernails and hair.
+They are made of keratin on the outside, while inside, they are bone.
 Whereas horns grow from the base upwards, antlers grow from the tip.

 Another difference between horns and antlers is that antlers are shed annually, whereas horns are not.
-Antlers are deciduous and are shed annually and grown each year anew.
+Antlers are deciduous, growing each year.

-The hairy covered small bumps on a baby fawn’s head are the pedicels, not antlers.
+The hairy-covered small bumps on a baby fawn’s head are pedicels, not antlers.

 Do Deer Shed Their Antlers Annually?

-High levels of testosterone during the summer slows the growth of the antler.
-The velvet is constricted by the veins and arteries and cut off the blood supply to the antlers.
+High levels of testosterone during the summer slow the growth of the antler.
+The velvet is constricted by the veins and arteries and cuts off the blood supply to the antlers.

-In early September, the velvet dries up almost completely and sheds, leaving the bony structure for the upcoming mating season in Autumn.
+In early September, the velvet dries up almost entirely and sheds, leaving the bony structure for the upcoming mating season in Autumn.

 Once the mating season has finished, the deer shed their antlers between December and March.

-The process does not hurt the animal and can take between 2 to 3 weeks.
-Between the pedicles and the antler, the tissue slowly disintegrates, causing them to come away gradually and then eventually fall off.
+The process does not hurt the animal and can take 2 to 3 weeks.
+The tissue slowly disintegrates between the pedicles and the antler, causing them to come away gradually and eventually fall off.

-The deer do not have to wait long as new antlers will grow in the spring in preparation for a new mating season.
+The deer will not have to wait long as new antlers will grow in the spring to prepare for the next mating season.

-The length of time that a deer keeps his antlers before they shed depends upon his general nutrition and genetics.
+The length of time a deer keeps his antlers before they shed depends on his general nutrition and genetics.

 Do Antlers Indicate Health Concerns?

-The number of points on a deers antler is called the tine, and the amount can depend upon his health, genetics, how well he has fed during the winter, and his age.
+The number of points on a deer’s antler is called the time, and the amount can depend upon his health, genetics, how well he has fed during the winter, and age.

-Because of this, antlers do not always grow the same each year with different sizes caused by the health of the deer and his food supply.
+Antlers do not always grow the same each year with different sizes cause of the deer’s health and food supply.

-Because of damage over time from general wear and also from fighting, it is quite common to see deer with antler points that have been blunted or even broken off completely.
+Because of damage from general wear and fighting over time, it is common to see deer with antler points that have been blunted or broken off entirely.